RocketChat/docs-old/6. Developer Guides/09. Realtime-API/1. Method Calls/18. Set Reaction/README.md

 # Set Reaction
-Reacting to messages is a convient way to "react" to messages with emojis, allowing for a wide variety of options for integrations, questions, and whatever else people can come up with.
-[Find out more information about reacting to messages here][1]
+Reacting to messages is a convenient way to "react" to messages with emojis, allowing for a wide variety of options for integrations, questions, and whatever else people can come up with.

 ## Requirements
 | Logged In | Permission | Setting |